 - Add the diced onion to the pan and sauté until translucent, about 5 minutes.
 Add the minced garlic and cook for an additional minute until fragrant.

-- Pour in the diced tomatoes, garbanzo beans with their juices, Better than Chicken bouillon paste, dried oregano, Sazon seasoning, and bay leaves.
+- Pour in the diced tomatoes, garbanzo beans with their juices, Better than Chicken bouillon paste, dried oregano, Sazon seasoning, cooked meats, and bay leaves.
 Stir to combine.

 - Add the diced Yukon Gold potatoes and 5-6 cups of water, ensuring the potatoes are covered.
 Place the smoked ham hock into the soup and bring to a boil.